 Dubai Miracle Garden, Al Barsha South 3.
 9am-9pm weekdays and 9am-11pm Friday and Saturday.
 AED 50 for adults, AED 40 for children aged three to 12.
 Under twos and people with disabilities go free. www.dubaimiraclegarden.com

 Observation decks at the Burj Khalifa welcome visitors from 5.30am every Friday and Saturday during the winter.

 From an altitude of 465-metres, see Dubai wake up from the unbeatable vantage point of observation decks of Levels 124 and 125.
 As well as magical views of the emirate At The Top, tickets to the sunrise sessions include a light breakfast at The Café, on comforting normality of the Burj Khalifa’s ground floor.

 5.30am-8am.
 Adult tickets from AED 141 at www.burjkhalifa.ae.

 Farmers’ Market on the Terrace

-Local farmers market gather in the park behind Executive Towers, Business Bay every Fridays Treat yourself to their organic fruit, vegetables, meat, eggs and cheese at very reasonable prices, grab breakfast from Baker & Spice, then flop down under shady palm trees and watch the shoppers go by.
+Local farmers market gather in the park behind Executive Towers, Business Bay every weekend.
+Treat yourself to their organic fruit, vegetables, meat, and eggs at very reasonable prices, grab breakfast from Baker & Spice, then flop down under shady palm trees and watch the shoppers go by.

 Dubai Flea Market

 Make some spends and clear out your closet at the biggest second-hand sale in town.
-Dubai Flea Markets continue throughout April, but are winding down for the season when it gets too hot.
+Dubai Flea Markets take place outdoors around the emirate and so wind down for the season when it gets too hot.
 To find the nearest and book a table, or plan your bargain hunting, read our ever-so-useful guide.